CRM · Fresno

 The short answer

-A custom CRM for a Fresno produce sales desk, food processor, or distributor runs $55k to $150k over 3 to 7 months.
+A custom CRM (Customer Relationship Management) for a Fresno produce sales desk, food processor, or distributor runs $55k to $150k over 3 to 7 months.
 The problem is not contact management.
 It is that Salesforce, HubSpot, Zoho, and Pipedrive model a pipeline of one-time deals, while your business is the same forty retail and foodservice buyers ordering against weekly availability, market price, and what is actually in the cooler today.
 Your sales team works the relationship in a CRM that has no idea what fruit you have to sell this morning.

 The standard CRM pipeline assumes a lead becomes an opportunity becomes a closed deal you never see again.
 A Fresno sales desk lives the opposite life: a stable book of buyers who order weekly, where the real work is matching today's pack-out and market price to a standing relationship, holding a load for a long-term account, and remembering that the produce manager at a regional chain wants smaller pack sizes after a bad receiving week.
 None of that fits an opportunity stage, so the team keeps the real account intelligence in their heads and a shared spreadsheet of availability.